 If you are reading this at work or at your computer it is highly likely you are sitting in a chair….

-Although standing desks and stools are a popular choice in 2022, the computer operator chair remains one of the most bought office items.
+Although standing desks and stools are a popular choice, the computer operator chair remains one of the most bought office items.

 We thought we would take a closer look at the humble (or maybe now not so humble) office chair.